imjoy-team/imagej.js/README.md

 ### viewZarr(config)
 **This function is in experimental state**
 Show a zarr image stored with [NGFF](https://ngff.openmicroscopy.org/latest/) format.
 The input argument `config` is an object contains the following field:
- * source: an URL or a valid Zarr store object
+ * source: an URL or a valid Zarr Group object
  * name: name of the image
  * offsetX: starting position for x axis (used to display a small portion of the image plane)
  * sizeX: the size for x axis (used to display a small portion of the image plane)